• Skip to primary navigation

 Science experiments with ice

-One of our favourite summer activities is exploring melting and mixing of colours by making slushy drinks with fruity ice.
+One of our favourite summer activities is exploring the melting and mixing of colours by making slushy drinks with fruity ice.

 Homemade slushy drink for a science experiment